jtizzle/sqli-ircbot/README.md

 ===========

-multi-server ircbot that works with the sqlmap API for security auditing features
+multi-server ircbot that works with the sqlmap API for security auditing Features
 ---------
+*multi server and multi channel
+*markovian AI chaining
+*sqlmap scanning
+*btc rates
-multi server and multi channel markovian AI chaining sqlmap scanning btc rates md5 and sha1 password cracking from web based API
+*md5 and sha1 password cracking from web based API

-requires beautifulsoup4 and requests python3 packages
+####requires beautifulsoup4 and requests python3 packages

 ***
-for sqlmap features to work, you must be running sqlmapapi.py from the sqlmap package here https://github.com/sqlmapproject/sqlmap/tarball/master
+For sqlmap features to work, you must be running sqlmapapi.py from the sqlmap package here https://github.com/sqlmapproject/sqlmap/tarball/master

 It can be run on remote server or on localhost. by defualt it is configured to run through tor in modules/sqlmap.py